sdfond/onlineGP/README.md

 - type “python GPy-hyper.py directory” to run the program (all 7 datasets combination), directory contains the location where data is stored (in Data folder)
 - prediction results and hypers are stored in the location specified by “directory”
 - prediction results are specified by res[N].txt where N range from -3 to 3. when N is negative, the results are obtained by exploiting features alone; when N = 0, the results are obtained by exploiting raw signal alone; when N > 0 the results are obtained by combining raw signal with features
+- in res[N].txt, the first two lines are the statistical results of classification.
+Each line contains 2 number [a b], where a is the number of testing samples in this class and b is the number of samples sucessfully classified.
 - corresponding hyper-parameters are stored in res-hyp[N].txt, N range from -3 to 3.
 - you can also type “python GPy-hyper.py directory sid” to run a particular dataset, sid range from -3 to 3.
 For instance, type "python GPy-hyper.py ../Data/5-10/ 0", it will only train the hyper-parameters of raw signal alone.
 - if the results are not so good, try to run GPy-hyper.py several times